 Digital Attendance is a great way to allow students to be a part of the attendance puzzle (in case you often forget to do it!).
 Students just move their name piece to the picture each day and any name pieces left are absent.
 Use it on an iPad, display it on a projector screen, or even just on a computer.
 You could have them do this as they enter in the morning, or you could incorporate it into your morning meeting time.
 It’s up to you and whatever way would work best with your class.
 The slides include backgrounds for Fall, Winter, Spring and Summer and have editable moveable pieces for each student’s name.

-Organization and Parent Communication
+Digital Organization and Parent Communication

 This Paperless Teacher Planner comes in both landscape and portrait options, and includes everything from Weekly Planning pages to student checklists to your entire year at a glance.
 All of those essential teacher planning options in 2 formats: paperless or printed!
 Yes!
 You can also print any of the pages, so if you want to do a mix of both paperless and printed teacher binder organization, you can definitely do that.

-These Paperless Class Newsletters and Paperless Class Calendars are so ideal because you can save any of the slides as an image or a PDF, and email it to families or publish the saved version to the web.
+These Paperless Class Newsletters and Paperless Class Calendars are ideal digital resources because you can save any of the slides as an image or a PDF, and email it to families or publish the saved version to the web.
 Have families without internet?
 No problem.
 You can also print it and send it home to students.
 Just type your text into the template and save–done!
 Class Newsletters have never been so easy.

 Digital Literacy Activities

-I absolutely love these Digital Focus Walls for Reading and Writing because they don’t take up any additional wall space and are interactive so you can do them with students.
+I absolutely love these Digital Focus Walls for Reading and Writing because they don’t take up any additional wall space and are interactive digital resources so you can do them with students.
 Plus, you can save the slide to use the next year if you want (one of my favorite teacher hacks).
 They each come with tons of moveable icons that make them easy to use and are a great addition even if you already have a literacy program in place.

 These Digital Decodables were created to eliminate the need for printing, cutting, stapling, and storing your decodables (you absolutely can still print these, but you don’t have to).
 They work great as a center, in small group, for intervention practice, and you can even send home a paper version so students can do another read at home to practice even more (decodables are meant to be read, read, and read again until the sound becomes easily decoded with fluency).